Introduction

 melodium my_program.mel [ENTRYPOINT] --my_number 42 --my_boolean true

-To see what entrypoints a Mélodium program proposes, use the info
+To see what entrypoints a Mélodium program proposes, use the info command:

 melodium info my_program.mel